mads-hartmann/mads-hartmann.com/sites/howto.mads-hartmann.com/README.md

 Some notes on the credentials.

-- `NOTION_TOKEN` was created by creating a Notion integration.
+- `HOWTO_NOTION_TOKEN` was created by creating a Notion integration.
 It has read-only access to the content in my workspace.
 See [My Integration](https://www.notion.so/my-integrations).
 You need to add the integration to the database page in Notion by clicking the "..." and then "Add connections" before it gets access to your database.
+- `HOWTO_NOTION__DATABASE_ID` the ID of the Notion database which contains the How-To documents.
+Can be found in the URL if you open the page for the database.

 ### References